 Eligibility.
-Awards will be granted under the 2018 Plan to employees (including officers), directors (including non-employee directors) and consultants of our company or any of our subsidiaries or other affiliates.
+Awards will be granted under the 2018 Plan to employees (including current and prospective officers), directors (including non-employee directors) and certain consultants of our company or of our subsidiaries or other affiliates.
 Only employees of us or any of our subsidiaries or other affiliates will be eligible to receive incentive stock options.